uzichoi/c-baekjoon-study/README.md

-# ProblemsSolving
+# c-baekjoon-study
-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+Practice solutions for BOJ, auto-synced from local submissions with BaekjoonHub.